eolesinski/poliscipy/docs/examples.md

 ---

-**The Present: plotting current and future United States elections**
+**The Present: Plotting Current and Future United States Elections**

-One of PoliSciPy's strengths is its ability to plot current and future United States elections.
-PoliSciPy can be used to create state-of-the-art Electoral College visualizations that easily support an arbitrary number of candidates.
-Modern maps are perfect for creating hypothetical matchups or representing candidate performance.
-The vote bar at the top is especially useful for visualizing different win conditions based on the performance of specific candidates.
+PoliSciPy excels at plotting U.S. elections, both current and hypothetical.
+It can create state-of-the-art Electoral College visualizations that support any number of candidates, making it ideal for exploring hypothetical matchups or analyzing candidate performance.
+The vote bar at the top provides a clear visual summary of candidate standings and can help illustrate different win conditions based on the distribution of votes.

 <div align="center">
     <a href="https://eolesinski.github.io/poliscipy/example-1.html">